sr320/course-fish310-2015/Resilience Project/QP-lab-A-worksheet.md

 &nbsp;

 ##Don't forget the reading online.
-Choose 2 papers and write a short review of each on the discussion board (No more than 1 paragraph per paper).
+Choose 1 paper and write a short review of it on the discussion board (No more than 1 paragraph).
 We will discuss these papers during the next Quarter Project Lab.
 If you have any questions or concerns, ask them on the discussion board!